Ivy-Apps/ivy-wallet/docs/architecture/ADR#1: Modularization (Passed).md

 - `:temp-domain`: all Actions, pure functions and "Logic" => will be split further
 - `:app-base`: all resources + random stuff - must be reworked
 - `:ui-components-old`: all legacy Ivy Wallet components => will be split and deprecated.
+- `:screens`: data classes for all screens in the app, used for navigation

 ### Temporary (trashy) modules